CyberShadow/hax11/README.md

 Hackbrary to **H**ook and **A**ugment **X11** protocol calls.

+Allows customizing the behavior of and fix common annoyances of X11 applications:

+- exclusively grabbing the mouse or keyboard
+- forcibly pausing the game when the window loses focus
+- forcibly changing the screen resolution
+- not restricting the mouse cursor to its window/monitor

-Attempts to fix game and full-screen application issues on Linux, such as:
+Additionally, attempts to fix game and full-screen application issues on Linux, such as:

 - starting on the wrong monitor
 - spanning too many monitors
 - spanning one half of a tiled (MST) monitor (such as some 4K/5K/8K monitors)
 - refusing to allow selecting a desired resolution

-It can also work around some common annoyances:
-- exclusively grabbing the mouse or keyboard
-- forcibly pausing the game when the window loses focus
-- forcibly changing the screen resolution
-- not restricting the mouse cursor to its window/monitor
+See the [configuration](#configuration) section for more details.

 ## Building